Created by a Fire Battalion Chief with 33 years of fire service experience.

 Note: This page covers the Cleveland Division of Fire — the City of Cleveland's municipal fire department.
 The greater Cleveland metro includes surrounding departments serving Cuyahoga County, Parma, Lakewood, and numerous surrounding communities.
 If you are preparing for a surrounding area department, confirm your hiring agency before you prepare.

-Cleveland Division of Fire operates 25 stations protecting approximately 370,000 residents across 82 square miles.
+Cleveland Division of Fire operates 26 stations protecting approximately 390,000 residents across 82 square miles.
 CDF responds to over 70,000 calls per year across one of the most operationally demanding urban jurisdictions in Ohio.

 Cleveland's operational landscape is unlike most Midwest departments its size.
 CDF operates across dense historic residential neighborhoods with aging building stock, major industrial and manufacturing corridors along the Cuyahoga River, significant lakefront operations along Lake Erie generating water rescue response, a major downtown core with high-rise and event venue response, and some of the most challenging urban fireground conditions in the region.
 The department serves a proud and resilient community that has stood at the center of Cleveland's story for generations.

-Candidates come from across Ohio and the broader Great Lakes region to compete for positions with one of the most respected urban departments in the Midwest.
-The oral board is where the list gets made.
+Candidates come from across Ohio and the broader Great Lakes region to compete for positions with one of the most respected urban departments in the Midwest. 👉 Download the Free Oral Board Guide — Free.
+Instant access.

 Created by a Fire Battalion Chief with 33 years of fire service experience.

-Communication Under Pressure CDF panels want organized, calm, direct answers.
-A department operating across one of Ohio's most demanding urban jurisdictions needs firefighters who communicate clearly and perform under pressure.
+1. Communication Panels want organized, calm, direct answers.
 Candidates who ramble or lose structure signal a candidate who will struggle when it counts.
 Answer with confidence.
 Be direct.
 Let the panel finish their question before you speak.

-Ethical Decision Making Cleveland panels will test your integrity directly.
-Situational questions around shortcuts, peer pressure, and policy compliance are standard.
+3. Integrity and Ethical Standards Panels will test your integrity directly through situational questions around shortcuts, peer pressure, and policy compliance.
 There is no gray area in your answer.
-Integrity is binary in the fire service — and CDF panels have heard every rationalization.
+Integrity is binary in the fire service — and experienced panels have heard every rationalization.

-Commitment to the Profession CDF receives strong candidate pools from across Ohio every hiring cycle.
-Panels are looking for candidates who have done the work before they walked in — ride-alongs, fire science coursework, EMT or paramedic certification, physical preparation, and demonstrated knowledge of the department.
+5. Commitment to the Profession Panels are looking for candidates who have done the work before they walked in — ride-alongs, fire science coursework, EMT or paramedic certification, physical preparation, and demonstrated knowledge of this department specifically.
 Showing up unprepared signals you want a job.
 Showing up prepared signals you want this job.

-Cleveland panels draw from the same core question bank used across major Midwest departments.
+Panels draw from the same core question bank used across major Midwest departments.
 Questions fall into four categories — behavioral, situational, background, and department knowledge.
 Every category is broken down in detail here:

 👉 Top 25 Firefighter Oral Board Questions

-Know every question category cold before your CDF oral board date.
+Know every question category cold before your oral board date.

 Ohio departments draw serious candidate pools from across the region.
-Cleveland panels have seen every mistake.
+Fire panels have seen every mistake.
 Candidates are not eliminated because they were unqualified — they are eliminated because they were unprepared or made avoidable errors inside the room.

 The red flags that end candidacies are documented here: